kalsky/kBackup/kBackup/Readme.txt

 4. Enter your Zendesk sub-domain into the Domain field
 5. Enter your Zendesk users email into the Email field
 6. Enter your Zendesk users’ password into the Password field
+7. Select Help Center or Web Portal depending on which you are using
-7. Select the Backup button
+8. Select the Backup button
-8. Browse for a folder where you would like to back up your content and select Ok
+9. Browse for a folder where you would like to back up your content and select Ok

+The backup will then begin.
+This may take a few minutes so why not grab a cup of coffee or a quick snack and you will receive a pop-up message from kBackup once your backup is complete.